aayush9400/dipy_code_assistant/README.md

 This project is licensed under the MIT License.
 See the [MIT License](LICENSE) file for more details.

-## Acknowledgments

-- The DIPY development team for their extensive documentation and support.
-- The Langchain Community for their powerful tools and libraries.
-- The OpenAI community for continuous support and development of state-of-the-art models.
-- The contributors and maintainers of the open-source projects used in this tool.
-- The users and testers who provided valuable feedback and suggestions.

 ## Contact

 For any queries or support, please reach out to [Aayush Jaiswal](https://linkedin.com/in/jaiswal-aayush).